-Professional Officers’ Groups (POGs)
+Professional officer Groups (POGS)

 NSROC facilitates a variety of cross council, professional officer groups.
 Some groups meeting on a regular basis to achieve outcomes, develop strategies and policies, and exchange information.
 Other groups are established on an “as needs” basis for specific projects or issues.
 These groups also provide a forum for suppliers and other businesses to contact councils in the area.
 The current groups within the NSROC umbrella include: Waste, Environment and Sustainability, Planning, Finance, Community Services, Sport, Transport, Arts and Cultural Services, Communications and Media, and Bike Share Working Group.

 Effective waste management is a crucial responsibility of councils in the NSROC region.
 Collectively, the NSROC councils generate over 102,000 tonnes of putrescible waste and 80,000 tonnes of green waste.
 The Northern Sydney Waste Management Professional Officers Group includes council waste managers and officers from throughout the northern Sydney region, which meet monthly to exchange information on waste issues, develop policy and guidelines to improving waste management.
 For further information please contact email@example.com.

 Environment and Sustainability